Battle against Ebola being lost amid militarized response, MSF says

 Involvement of security and police forces merely deepened suspicions that Ebola was being used as a political tool, she said.

+The Interior Ministry had been asked to guarantee security, and it was unacceptable for health officials to be threatened and attacked, or for armed groups to stop families burying their loved ones in a dignified and safe manner.

+MSF was insisting on security before it returned to its damaged facilities, she said.
+Local officials, unlike international staffers, did not have the privilege of being evacuated for security reasons, she said.

-There were still signs the outbreak - the second worst ever - was not being brought under control.
+Liu said there were still signs the outbreak - the second worst ever - was not being brought under control.

 Forty percent of deaths were outside medical centers, meaning patients had not sought care, and 35 percent of new patients were not linked to existing cases, meaning the spread of the disease was not being tracked.